open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 - `tenant_id` (no default): The tenant ID used to identify the tenant the logs are associated to.
 This will set the "X-Scope-OrgID" header used by Loki.
 If left unset, this header will not be added.

+- `tls`:
   - `insecure` (default = false): When set to true disables verifying the server's certificate chain and host name.
 The connection is still encrypted but server identity is not verified.
   - `ca_file` (no default) Path to the CA cert to verify the server being connected to.
 Should only be used if `insecure` is set to false.
   - `cert_file` (no default) Path to the TLS cert to use for client connections when TLS client auth is required.
   Should only be used if `insecure` is set to false.
   - `key_file` (no default) Path to the TLS key to use for TLS required connections.
 Should only be used if `insecure` is set to false.